Minstaller For Mac 10.9

 Yup, VMs are certainly a good option for most situations.
 Definitely easier to wrangle than disks full of OS X installations.
 In my experience VirtualBox's awful performance hosting OS X makes it impossible evaluate what customers will see on actual hardware.
 VMWare/ESXi are better though.
 For me specifically, VMs aren't an option as I develop an app that has to interact with power management hardware/firmware.
 Even if it was possible to access the low-level interfaces I needed from a VM, it would be totally invalid to QA my app with this potential source of confounding behaviour.

 As usual, Mac developers rolled out some stellar software, which means macOS remains the best platform for the greatest apps.
 Here’s our roundup of the best macOS apps of 2017.
-Best journal app for mac 2017 The journaling category in the Mac and iOS App Stores is a little less crowded than other categories, but there are a few great contenders.
+The journaling category in the Mac and iOS App Stores is a little less crowded than other categories, but there are a few great contenders.
 Day One has been the best journaling app for Mac since it was first introduced in March 2011 and its iOS apps have held the crown ever since they were introduced.
 Perhaps the most high-profile journaling app out there right now, Day One has grown from very simple and minimalist beginnings to offer a host of features today: cloud-based back up and syncing.
 Looking for diary apps, personal writing apps, daily diary or digital diary app?
 Here are 10 best journal apps for Android (free and paid) to use in 2017.